2024 Organizing Committee:

 Symposium Co-organizer:

-Donald Glass, M.D., Ph.D.
+Donald Glass, MD, PhD

 Associate Professor

-UT Southwestern Medical Center Department of Dermatology
+University of Texas Southwestern Medical Center Department of Dermatology

-Donald Glass, M.D., Ph.D., is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.
+Donald Glass, MD, PhD, is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.

 Dr. Glass earned his combined medical and doctoral degree in molecular and human genetics at the Baylor College of Medicine.
 He completed his residency in dermatology at UT Southwestern.
 Board certified by the American Board of Dermatology, he joined the UT Southwestern faculty in 2011.